farangkao/LightDataTable.Core/README.md

 ```
     // Here we inherit from Transaction Data which contains the database logic for handling the transaction.
     // well thats all we need right now.
+    // Inhert from TransactionLiteData for SQLITEDATABASE OR TransactionData FOR MSSQL
     public class Repository : TransactionData
     {
         /// <param name="appSettingsOrSqlConnectionString">